ervinp2002/ervinp2002/README.md

 - 👋  Hi, I’m Ervin Pangilinan, a graduate student at UT Knoxville!
-  -  I'm interested in high performance computing!
+  -  I'm interested in high-performance computing and machine learning!
 - 📫  You can reach me at eepang1@gmail.com

 <!---